-- 1. Firms holding a firm's auditing certificate issued by ACCA may describe themselves as "Registered Auditors". - 2.
-Firms meeting the conditions set out in paragraph 1 above may add the following statement to their business stationery:
+- A firm holding a firm's auditing certificate issued by ACCA may describe itself as "Registered Auditors". - 2.
+A firm meeting the conditions set out in paragraph 1 above should add the following statement to its business stationery:

-"Registered as auditors by the Association of Chartered Certified Accountants".
+"Registered as auditors in Ireland by the Association of Chartered Certified Accountants".

-- 3. Members are reminded that, under the terms of the Association's recognition under the Companies Act 1990, the term "Registered Auditor(s)" must be used when signing any company audit report.
+- 3. Professional accountants are reminded that, under the terms of the Association's recognition under the Companies Act 1990, the term "Registered Auditor(s)" shall be used when signing any company audit report for accounting periods commencing before 20 May 2010.
 This includes limited company audits, audits of other bodies specified under the Companies Act 1990 or other entities required by their constitutions to be audited by a Registered Auditor. - 4.
-In addition, in the event that an audit report is signed by a firm with a firm's auditing certificate, the audit report shall additionally identify the member(s) and/or other specified person(s) in relation to that firm responsible for the conduct of that audit.
+Following the introduction of the European Communities (Statutory Audits) (Directive 2006/43/EC), for accounting periods commencing on or after 20 May 2010, the audit report shall: - (i) state the name of the auditor and be signed and dated; - (ii) where the auditor is an individual, be signed by him/her; - (iii) where the auditor is a firm, be signed by the statutory auditor in his/her own name, for and on behalf of the firm; - (iv) state the name of the firm as it appears on the public register of the Registrar of Companies; and - (v) use the designation "Statutory Auditor" or "Statutory Auditors" after the name of the firm. - 5.
+In addition, in the event that an audit report is signed by a firm with a firm's auditing certificate, the audit report shall additionally identify the professional accountant(s) and/or other specified person(s) in relation to that firm responsible for the conduct of that audit.

-- 5. Investment business certificates (Ireland) issued by ACCA authorise the firm named in the certificate to carry on investment business in that name only.
-Accordingly, if a firm wishes to conduct investment business under another practice name, it must apply for a separate investment business certificate (Ireland) and pay the appropriate fee. - 6.
+An investment business certificate (Ireland) issued by ACCA authorises the firm named in the certificate to carry on investment business in that name only.
+Accordingly, if a firm wishes to conduct investment business under another practice

+- name, it must apply for a separate investment business certificate (Ireland) and pay the appropriate fee. - 7.
 Firms that carry on investment business in the Republic of Ireland are referred to regulation 7(2) of the Irish Investment Business Regulations 1999.
 The approved wording for the purpose of regulation 7(2) is as follows: